fbpx

 Routine Kegel exercises are a must for all women, particularly those of childbearing age throughout their lives.
 The exercises are named after Dr Arnold Kegel, the gynaecologist who first described them to strengthen the pelvic floor muscles.
 The pelvic floor in women supports the uterus, bladder and bowel and prevents a common condition known as pelvic organ prolapse affecting half the women who have had children.
 Check out how to do Kegel exercises in diagrams.
 Also, find a video below to help you do Kegel exercises.

-According to Dr Johnstone Miheso, Programme Director and Urogynaecologist in the Faculty of Health Sciences at the Aga Khan University Hospital, there are many ‘silent sufferers’ who are too embarrassed to seek medical help for some the pelvic floor disorders yet the conditions can be prevented by practising daily kegel exercises.
+According to Dr Johnstone Miheso, Programme Director and Urogynaecologist in the Faculty of Health Sciences at the Aga Khan University Hospital, there are many ‘silent sufferers’ who are too embarrassed to seek medical help for some pelvic floor disorders yet the conditions can be prevented by practising daily kegel exercises.

 Kegel exercise is a type of physiotherapy which consists of repeatedly contracting and relaxing the muscles that form the pelvic floor.
-The practice is similar to a lady pretending she has to urinate and then hold it.
+The practice is similar to a lady pretending she has to urinate and then holding it.

 Pelvic organ prolapse is the descending, or drooping of any of the pelvic floor organs including the bladder, uterus, vagina and rectum into, or outside of the vaginal canal.